dwf/rescued-scipy-wiki/SciPyDotOrg.rst

   * 2) the web site hosted at `http://www.scipy.org  <http://www.scipy.org>`_

-  * 3) a community domain and set of web tools offered to other Python based projects (see below) and maintained by the nice folks at EnthoughtInc_.
+  * 3) a community domain and set of web tools offered to other Python based projects (see below) and maintained by the nice folks at EnthoughtInc.

 * SciPy:

-  * the library of scientific codes built on top of NumPy_ and hosted at scipy.org
+  * the library of scientific codes built on top of NumPy and hosted at scipy.org

   * the annual conference (i.e. SciPy2007_) for scientific computing using python in which the SciPy and NumPy libraries share the stage with many other projects that use Python for science.